mpapi/failmail/README.md

 ## Usage

-    $ failmail --help
-    Usage of ./failmail:
-      --all-dir="": write all sends to this maildir --bind="localhost:2525": local bind address
-      --fail-dir="failed": write failed sends to this maildir --from="failmail@myhostname": from address
-      --max-wait=5m0s: wait at most this long from first message to send summary --relay="localhost:25": relay server address
-      --wait=30s: wait this long for more batchable messages
+See `failmail --help` for a full listing of supported options.

-So by default, `failmail` listens on the local port 2525 (`--bind="localhost:2525"`), and relays mail to another SMTP server (e.g.
+By default, `failmail` listens on the local port 2525 (`--bind="localhost:2525"`), and relays mail to another SMTP server (e.g.
 Postfix) running on the local default SMTP port (`--relay="localhost:25"`).
 It receives messages and rolls them into summaries based on their subjects, sending a summary email out 30 seconds (`--wait=30s`) after it stops receiving messages with those subjects, delaying no more than a total of 5 minutes (`--wait=5m`).
+Each summary is sent to the union of all of the recipients of the messages in the summary.

 Any summary emails that it can't send via the server on port 25, it writes to a maildir (`--fail-dir="failed"`; readable by e.g. `mutt`, or any text editor).